thecodingmachine/safe/CONTRIBUTING.md

 ```

 The script can be used to both install the doc and to update it.
-All it does is pull from theses mirrors:
+All it does is pull from these mirrors:

 https://github.com/salathe/phpdoc-base